willwright82/willwright82.github.io/_posts/thoughts/2015-04-11-hello-world.md

 ## What you'll find here

 Writing is the way I've found to organise my thoughts and easily reference back to them in the future.
-But I won't be *just* writing you'll find here.
+But it won't be *just* writing you'll find here.
 I'll also post:

 - My thoughts on development, design and technology
 - Code snippets I find to be useful to others